 Revitalized from medieval times and built to be Switzerland’s modern capital, Bern is a mash-up of cultures, languages, and landscapes.
 Here, in this picture-perfect city, visitors will take delight in the preserved Old Town, fountains, and Aare River.

 Amongst the historical sites, modern establishments are also thriving.
 With educational museums, local bars, and avant-garde restaurants, Bern is the top place to explore in Switzerland.

 - How to Get Around

 Culture and Language

 Much of Switzerland’s history is connected to Alpine culture, which was first established by the Neanderthals about 30,000 years ago.
 The area has long been inhabited by humans and the Alps actually stretch between various European countries including France, Italy, and Germany.

-The close proximity to these countries also means that those cultures have come to influence Swiss culture.
-Switzerland has long been famously known as being in a neutral country.
+The close proximity to these nations also means that those cultures have come to influence Swiss culture.
+Switzerland has long been famously known as being a neutral country.
 It stays out of world conflicts, both armed and political ones.

 One large part of Swiss culture is folk art, which is often represented through dance, music, embroidery, literature, and other pieces of art.
 The alphorn is Switzerland’s most iconic musical instrument, which is accompanied by yodeling and traditional music.
 Other iconic images from the country include the Swiss flag and the majestic Alps mountain range.